Disclosure: This post contains affiliate links. I may earn a small commission at no extra cost to you. Learn more

 Germinating seeds at home is so simple to do.
 Growing the bean plant in cotton balls in a clear jar allows your kid to see the portion of the bean plant that is normally covered by soil.
 They can watch the roots grow and dig into the cotton balls.
 What a great way to demonstrate the life cycle of a plant!

-You can use any dried bean you find at the grocery store, but there is a small chance that the beans are not able to germinate and grow.
-The viability of the beans depends on how old the beans are and how they were stored.
+You can use any dried bean you find at the grocery store, but there is a small chance the beans will not germinate and grow.
+The viability of the beans depends on their age and how they were stored.
 I didn’t want to risk disappointing my kids, so we ended up purchasing lima bush bean seeds.

-Our beans ended up growing beautifully with just cotton and water.
+Our beans grew beautifully with just cotton and water.
 Read on to learn how you can do this with your kids or in a preschool or kindergarten classroom.

 How to Grow Beans in Cotton Balls